pyiso80/EoBP_04/Java Intro.md

-# What we have learned is
+### What we have learned is
 - Get a feel of what it is like programming a computer
 - Fundamental programming constructs (found in many programming languages)
 - Program design and problem solving techniques

 ### What is programming?
-It’s been only a few days we start learning to program.
+- Programming is telling a computer how it should do its job.
-	It involves many things.
-It is a set of activities, not just one.
+- Creating computer programs involves many things.
+It is a set of activities, not just one activity.
-	- You have a problem to solve
+	- You start with a problem to solve using computers.
-	- You
+	- You find a strategy (a recipe) for solving that problem.
-	- Implement the algorithm using a programming language
+	- Implement the algorithm using a programming language.
-	- You test and verify the program solve the problem.
+	- You test and verify the program to make sure it solves the problem as intended.
+	- If it doesn't, you fix the error in your program.

-OK, now that you know what is programming (in other words how to get a computer your problem solved), It is time to understand the machine, where the computer program actually run, and how it works.
+OK, now that you understand somewhat what programming is and how to write programs.
+It can be beneficial, for our future pursuit of programming skills, to understand these wonderful and mysterious magical machine works.

+## Information/Data, Computing/Computation, Computers and Computer Programs

+### Computation
-Computers, computer programs, and information Computation is the manipulation of data by either humans or machines.
+- #### is the manipulation of information by either humans or machines.
+### Computers
+- #### Machines that do computation.

 (Computer as computing machines)
 Information Processing